Bensonmoses/Bensonmoses/README.md

 -	Built scalable ETL workflows with AWS Glue for structured and unstructured data.
 -	Processed streaming data with Kinesis and real-time analytics with Athena.
 -	Developed predictive models using SageMaker to forecast trends and behavior.
 Environment: AWS Glue, Lambda, Kinesis, Redshift, Athena, QuickSight, SageMaker

+### Stevens Institute of Technology | Hoboken, NJ
+#### Notetaker for CS 583 (Deep Learning) | September 2023 – December 2023
+- Prepared lecture notes throughout each week for CS 583 student with a physical disability, covering Deep Learning topics such as multilayer perceptron, backpropagation, stochastic gradient descent, and regularization.

+#### Student Food service Worker | January 2022 – September 2023
+- Fulfilled orders for packed meals in a fast-paced environment while ensuring meal quality and efficiency.

 ### Data Warehouse Developer | HSBC
 #### Hyderabad, India | July 2020 – December 2021